Skip to content

 25. Number (or percentage) of company-owned mills that source from company-owned operations and third parties?

-All three mills source from a combination of company-owned operations and third parties.
+The company reports that all three mills source from a combination of company-owned operations and third parties.

 • Y